wit-l/NeovimStarter/README.md

 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
 **Pay attention to replace the url of lazyvim with the url of this repository when cloning.**

-The display image is as follows
+The display images are as follows
 ![nvim neo-tree](https://github.com/wit-l/NeovimStarter/blob/windows/pic/nvim-neotree.png)
 ![nvim hover](https://github.com/wit-l/NeovimStarter/blob/windows/pic/nvim-hover-1.png)
 ![nvim hover](https://github.com/wit-l/NeovimStarter/blob/windows/pic/nvim-hover-2.png)